Bad presentations. We’ve all had to sit through them. Heck, we’ve probably all given one or two. I know I have.

 Visuals are a great way to eliminate extra text, too.

-Or flowcharts and funnels:
+Or create a flowchart and funnels:

 Or by representing simple concepts with icons, as seen in the modern presentation design below.
 Using the same color for every icon helps create a polished look.